eliranbi/MadridLabDocumentation/workbooks/Lab4/README.md

 	> Note:  That **WLAuthorizationManager.obtainAccessToken()** method replace the deprecated **WL.Client.connect()** method that been used in earlier version of MFP to establishes a connection to the MobileFirst

-3. Now before we can preview the application we need to register the application with the MobileFirst Server, **Run** the follwoing command
+3. Now before we can preview the application we need to register the application with the MobileFirst Server, **Run** the following command

         mfpdev app register